ebenz99/epiet/README.md

 # Epiet

-A programming language for the artistically and assembly-language inclined
+A programming language for the artistically and assembly-language inclined.

 ## VANDYHACKS VI - ART

-This was originally a project I took on at Vandyhacks VI for their art theme I'm looking to try to get this controlled for Python version, but with Python 3.8.3 and the pygame version listed in the `requirements.txt` file, this should work.
+This was originally a project I took on at Vandyhacks VI for their art theme.
+With Python 3.8.3 and the pygame version listed in the `requirements.txt` file, this should work.
 For a demo, I'd recommend using the IDE to open `demoInput.txt` and running that.

 ## How to use (PLEASE READ)